City of Trees Challenge: A Tree-Focused Climate Solution

 To make this vision reality, a coalition was formed to support the tree-planting effort.
 Along with the City of Boise, partners include local non-profit Treasure Valley Canopy Network (TVCN), The Nature Conservancy (TNC) in Idaho, and USDA Forest Service Boise National Forest.
 Each partner has brought unique expertise and passion to make the Challenge a long-term success.
 To have lasting climate impact, the right trees must be planted in the right place and for the right reason.
 The collaborative focuses on the best way to plan for, plant, and care for these trees over the course of their lifespan.

-“Our partners are committed to long-term and sustained success through our approach to empowering citizen climate action,” says Treasure Valley Canopy Network President, Lance Davisson.
+“Our partners are committed to long-term and sustained success through our approach to empowering citizen climate action,” says Treasure Valley Canopy Network Executive Director, Lance Davisson.
 “By working together, we are building a Challenge that offers a better life for all Boiseans.”

 Led by The Nature Conservancy in Idaho and USDA Boise National Forest, the effort to plant forest seedlings has been focused on restoration of lands damaged by the 2016 Pioneer Fire.
 “Along with reducing greenhouse gases and sequestering carbon, as the seedlings grow they will improve wildlife habitat and help the land heal from impacts of the fire,” says Bas Hargrove, Senior Policy Advisor for The Nature Conservancy, who has been on the Challenge planning team since the beginning.
 “Ensuring these forests recover and grow means they will continue to provide opportunities for current and future generations of Idahoans.”

-Since the inception of the Challenge, 149,000 seedlings have been planted.
+In the spring of 2024, the Challenge partners reached the goal of planting 235,000 forest seedlings.
 Species include ponderosa pine and Douglas fir trees which will support improved soil stability and forest health.
-Arbor Day Foundation has been a key partner and funder of the forest seedling effort, contributing over $75,000 over the course of the Challenge so far.
+Arbor Day Foundation has been a key partner and funder of the forest seedling effort, contributing over $250,000 over the course of the Challenge so far.

 Urban forests provide many benefits for communities besides carbon sequestration – reduced urban heat and lower peak season summer energy bills, improved quality of life, resilience to storms, jobs, and air quality benefits.
 In Boise, maintaining the urban tree canopy supports thousands of jobs and adds over $600 million into the economy.
 Additionally, Boise’s trees provide an estimated $500,000 in stormwater benefit, $300,000 in reduced summer energy use and $3.3 million in air quality benefits each year, benefitting the health of the community and saving both residents and the city significant money.